 - Line your bin with discarded newspaper

-Please comment below with a change that can you make today.
+Please scroll down and comment below with a change that can you make today.